-The County will continue to work with property owners and other agencies to assist with relocation of displaced residents to facilitate mobility and access to housing opportunities.
+The County will continue to work with property owners and other agencies to assist with relocation of displaced residents.
 Yuba County will require owners of rental dwelling units that are vacated for violation of housing and building codes to pay relocation expenses, pursuant to the California Health and Safety Code, for displaced low-income residents and to provide the displaced residents with the right of first refusal to return to the units upon their repair.
 If the owner is unwilling or unable to pay for the relocation of the tenants, the County may use available funding to advance relocation expenses and recover the relocation cost from the owner by placing a lien on the owner's property.

+Specific Objective: N/A Responsibility: Community Development and Services Agency.
+Time Frame: Current and ongoing.
 Funding: Relocation Trust Fund (reimbursed through a variety of funding sources).